carlagru/ChaosMagPy/INSTALL.rst

    >>> pip install "hdf5storage>=0.2" apexpy

-3. Finally install ChaosMagPy with pip:
+3. Finally, install ChaosMagPy with pip:

    >>> pip install chaosmagpy

-   or, if all optional packages are desired,

-   >>> pip install 'chaosmagpy[full]'

    Alternatively, if you have downloaded the distribution archives from the Python Package Index (PyPI) at https://pypi.org/project/chaosmagpy/#files,